Earthen Dam

 Earthen Dam Safety and Reservoir Stability

-The Vadose-zone Monitoring System™ (VMS) provides continuous real-time data on dam sediment moisture and seepage.
+The Vadose-zone Monitoring System™ (VMS) provides continuous real-time data on dam sediment moisture and seepage analysis of the earthen dam.
 This enables identification of deficiencies at an early stage, before dam safety is jeopardized, or groundwater polluted.

 The Solution

-Implementation of Sensoil’s Vadose-Zone Monitoring System (VMS) provides a real-time monitoring tool for controlling safety of embankment dams, reservoirs and aquifer recharging.
-It offers the ability to monitor deep sections of unsaturated sediments, such as prevail in dams and dikes.
-VMS is key to early detection and prevention of potential damage and loss of lives.
+Implementation of Sensoil’s Vadose-Zone Monitoring System (VMS) provides a real-time dam seepage monitoring tool for controlling safety of embankment dams, reservoirs and aquifer recharge.
+VMS offers the ability to monitor deep sections of unsaturated sediments, such as prevail in dams and dikes and provide earthen dam seepage analysis.
+VMS is key to early detection of dam seepage and prevention of potential damage and loss of lives.

 The VMS continuously measures the actual conditions of the sediment in the subsurface (“dam’s body”).
-These data can contribute dramatically to the monitoring for any inception of seepage, piping (in a dam) or infiltration towards groundwater and a crucial factor for early warning systems (EWS).
+These data and seepage analyses can contribute dramatically to the monitoring of any inception, piping (in a dam) or infiltration towards groundwater.
+Seepage analysis of earthen dams, levees and reservoirs is a crucial factor for early warning systems (EWS).

 Sensoil’s patented VMS technology includes uniquely designed water content sensors, installed across the desired cross section.
 These sensors can detect any change in the soil moisture, temperature and water pressure (if the zone becomes saturated).
-Moisture sampling is also possible for water analysis.
-Data obtained by the VMS provides early warning on wetting processes, and contaminant flow.
+Moisture sampling is also available for water analysis.
+Data obtained by the VMS provides early warning on wetting processes, contaminant flow and seepage analysis of earthen dams.
 The VMS data is easily accessible online for real time analysis.
 Implementation of VMS can lead to substantial savings in maintenance and repair costs, dramatically increase construction trustability, and elevate the confidence of surrounding communities, investors and stakeholders.

 Floodwater infiltration is an additional field of application.
 VMS installed under the streambed of a river facilitates continuous monitoring of water infiltration and groundwater recharge during flood events.